-Periods prior to July 1, 2009-The Manager receives an annual base management fee equal to 1.75% of the Company's shareholders' equity, defined as the aggregate net proceeds from sales of its equity securities, plus retained earnings for the measurement period, less amounts paid for repurchases and/or redemption of the Company's capital stock.
+The Manager receives an annual base management fee equal to 1.75% of the Company's shareholders' equity, defined as the aggregate net proceeds from sales of its equity securities, plus retained earnings for the measurement period, less amounts paid for repurchases and/or redemption of the Company's capital stock.
 However, the base management fee calculation described in the preceding sentence excludes from the calculation equity securities held by the Manager.
 The base management fee is payable monthly in arrears.

-Summary information-For the years ended December 31, 2009 and 2008, and for the period August 17, (commencement of operations) through December 31, 2007, the total base management fee incurred by the Company was \$4.2 million, \$3.7 million and \$1.4 million, respectively.
+For the year ended December 31, 2008, the base management fee incurred by the Company was \$3,721,121.
+For the period August 17, 2007 (commencement of operations) through December 31, 2007, the base management fee incurred by the Company was \$1,355,912.